 Children are given opportunities to develop their understanding and enjoyment of music through performing and composing, listening to and appraising music.
 Through the teaching of music we aim to introduce the children to a wide variety of music across a range of historical periods, genres, styles and traditions.
-We encourage their active involvement in music making.
+We encourage their active involvement in music making whether that be in class, group opportunities across the school or externally.

-Children also enjoy the opportunity to sing and the school productions in KS1 and KS2 each year provide a lovely opportunity for performance to an audience.
+Children also enjoy the opportunity to sing and the school productions in EYFS/Key Stage 1 and 2 each year provide a lovely opportunity for performance to an audience.

 'Music is a universal language that embodies one of the highest forms of creativity.
 A high quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.'